tonindexer/anton/README.md

 We have several options for compose run via [override files](https://docs.docker.com/compose/extends/#multiple-compose-files):
 * base (docker-compose.yml) - allows to run services with near default configuration;
-* dev (docker-compose.dev.yml) - allows to rebuld Anton image locally and exposes databases ports;
+* dev (docker-compose.dev.yml) - allows to rebuild Anton image locally and exposes databases ports;
 * prod (docker-compose.prod.yml) - allows to configure and backup databases, requires at least 64GB RAM.

 You can combine it by your own.
-Also there are optional [profiles](https://docs.docker.com/compose/profiles/):
+Also, there are optional [profiles](https://docs.docker.com/compose/profiles/):
 * migrate - runs optional migrations service.

 Take a look at the following run examples: